-Sefton has a joint working arrangement within South Sefton for the provision of an Integrated Community Equipment Service, providing an appropriate range of equipment to meet assessed needs and to support intermediate care, hospital discharge, rehabilitation and independent living in the community.
-Contributions of £0.719m from South Sefton Clinical Commissioning Group (CCG) (£0.561m in 2018/2019 from Northwest Boroughs HCFT) and £0.734m from Sefton Council (£0.569m in 2018/2019); £1.453m in total (£1.130m in 2018/19), have been fully expended on the provision of this service.
+Sefton has a joint working arrangement within South Sefton Clinical Commissioning Group (CCG) for the provision of an Integrated Community Equipment Service, providing an appropriate range of equipment to meet assessed needs and to support intermediate care, hospital discharge, rehabilitation and independent living in the community.
+Contributions of £0.722m from South Sefton CCG (£0.719m in 2019/2020) and £0.721m from Sefton Council (£0.734m in 2019/2020); £1.443m in total (£1.453m in 2019/20), have been fully expended on the provision of this service.
 Sefton's contribution has been financed from within the Adult Social Care budget and is included in the Comprehensive Income and Expenditure Statement under this heading.